s7manth/tp/docs/UserGuide.md

   address.

 Example:
-* `mail-index 2` would open the default mail on the system with the "to" box filled with the specified mail.
+* `mail-index 2` would open the default mail on the system with the receivers' field filled with the specified mail.
 Now, the email is ready to be sent to the student with the index 2 as shown on the application.

 #### Mailing students based on arguments: `mail-x`